 .
 My mobile is my preferred phone number and you should enter it into your contacts now.
 I already have yours!

-The Thursday lunch sessions follow the JMO Forum teaching curriculum and apart from getting educated, its a great time to catch up with colleagues and take advantage of the free lunch.
+The Thursday lunch sessions follow the JMO Forum teaching curriculum and apart from getting educated, it's a great time to catch up with colleagues and take advantage of the free lunch.
 Pages have to be handed in at the door as this is protected teaching time.

 There is no shortage of educational activities at Westmead.
-ED has tutorials for the junior staff 4 mornings per week.
-Medical grand rounds is every Wednesday lunchtime in the auditorium, and virtually every departments runs one or more departmental teaching sessions on a regular basis.
+ED has tutorials for the junior staff 4 mornings per week, Medical Grand Rounds is every Wednesday lunchtime in the auditorium and virtually every departments runs one or more departmental teaching sessions on a regular basis.

 When you become an RMO, I will provide specific tutorials about CV preparation and job applications as well as mock interviews.

 which gives you a lot of useful information about every career pathway.
 You may wonder whether the DPET can add much value to what is a very comprehensive site.
-I would argue I can because:
+I would argue I can, because:

 - I can keep you aware of developing trends - there's often a bit of a lag with the centralised websites

-- I have a little more understanding of the some of early steps before getting onto the training program
+- I have a little more understanding of some of the early steps before getting onto the training program

 Another useful resource is the HETI document - "The Doctors GPS - A Career Guide for JMOs"

 .
-This can suffer from being a little out of date (the current version in 2016) and ultimately you will find more comprehensive information on the individual college websites, but this is a useful overview and a good starting point.
+This can suffer from being a little out-of-date (the current version in 2016) and ultimately you will find more comprehensive information on the individual college websites, but this is a useful overview and a good starting point.